OxfordSKA/OSKAR/docs/python/containers.rst

 To run an OSKAR Python script on P3-ALaSKA using Kubernetes, see the example given in the :ref:`container_docker` section.

-To run an OSKAR Python script on a HPC system where Singularity is available (including the Oxford `ARC <https://help.it.ox.ac.uk/arc/index>`_ system and Cambridge `CSD3 <https://docs.hpc.cam.ac.uk/hpc/>`_ system), see the example given in the :ref:`container_singularity` section.
+To run an OSKAR Python script on a HPC system where Singularity is available, see the example given in the :ref:`container_singularity` section.

 .. note::